As the great Oprah Winfrey said, “Passion is energy. Feel the power that comes from focusing on what excites you.”

 Outside of work, I am a dog person all the way!
 I have two Yorkies.
 We go to the dog park, and I even enter them in shows.
 It takes a lot of preparation, strict diets, and primping to get them ready for showtime.
 I want them to be at their best before the judges see them.
 I've learned that it's easiest to keep them in top form all the time instead of hard prepping for a big show.
 It's turned me into a bit of a perfectionist.

-Notice that this answer doesn't say anything about the job.
+Notice that this example answer doesn't say anything about the job.
 However, they do mention attention to preparation and detail and a desire to keep things in perfect form.
 Those would be great qualities for a restaurant manager.

 Example #2: Interviewing for a sales position: